 I can still remember my first arts and crafts class.
-Tucked between a seemingly endless math class and English class, arts and crafts was different.
-There, I could put away the heavy textbooks and pull out paper, craft sticks, glue, clay or whatever and just let my imagination free.
+Tucked between a seemingly endless math class and an equally draining English class, arts and crafts was a bright spot in my school day.
+There, I could put away the heavy textbooks and pull out paper, craft sticks, glue, or clay and let my imagination free.
 These days, arts and crafts classes are all but lost to budget constraints and the ever increasing drive for more academic classes.
-However, there is one movement that is bringing “creativity” back to the classroom: the “Maker” movement.
+However, there is one movement that is bringing creativity back to the classroom: the Maker Movement.

-The “Maker” movement encourages adults and students of all ages to make and invent - and not just with glitter and glue.
-This movement focuses increasingly on making with technology.
-Classrooms embracing the Maker movement may use 3D printers, pens that can draw working circuits, tiny computers that can fit into candy tins and more.
-These "Maker” classrooms are active classrooms where students are engaged with hands-on projects, often working on multiple projects simultaneously.
-Maker projects are often more about “do-it-with-others” instead of “do-it-yourself”.
-Collaboration and sharing between students is flexible and teachers are free to fluidly move from mentor role to colleague role.
+These Maker classrooms are active classrooms where students are engaged with hands-on projects, often working on multiple projects simultaneously.
+Maker projects are often more about do-it-with-others instead of do-it-yourself.
+Collaboration and sharing between students is flexible, and teachers are free to fluidly move from mentor role to colleague role.

 So what are you waiting for?
-Energize your classroom with the “Maker” movement today and spark a love for innovation and technology in your students!
-Want to know more?
-Stay tuned this month for our blog features on the Raspberry Pi, 3D printers and circuit pens!
+Energize your classroom with the Maker Movement today and spark a love for innovation and technology in your students!